a11yproject/a11yproject.com/src/posts/2013-01-22-understanding-visual-impairment.md

 ---
 layout: post
-title: "A primer to visual impairment"
+title: A primer to visual impairment
-category: "Background"
-description: "Key facts, definitions, demographics, causes, challenges and future of visual impairment."
+description: Key facts, definitions, demographics, causes, challenges and future of visual impairment.
 author: greg_tarnoff
+category: Background
 updated_by: emily_lane
-published: true
-categories:
+eleventyNavigation:
+  key: Background
+  title: A primer to visual impairment
+tags:
-  - Background
+  - background
 ---

 Visual impairment is a condition that limits the visual capability of an individual to such a degree that additional support is needed.

 It is the result of trauma, disease, congenital, or degenerative conditions that cannot be corrected by medication, surgery or refractive correction.
 90% of the world's visually impaired live in developing countries and 80% of all visual impairment can be avoided or cured by conventional means.

 According to the [National Federation for the Blind](https://nfb.org/), 7,297,100 people over the age of 16 were reported to have some level of visual impairment, as of a [2015 American Community Survey](https://nfb.org/blindness-statistics) interpreted by Cornell University's Employment and Disability Institute (EDI).

 There are 3 levels of visual impairment: